-As we approach the expected provisional application of the Treaty on 15 July 2026, one of the unresolved questions is: what happens to the businesses, entrepreneurs and economically active individuals who want to relocate here but cannot yet see a clear route through the residency system?
+As we approach the expected provisional application of the Treaty on 15 July 2026, one of the unresolved questions is: what happens to the businesses, entrepreneurs, economically active individuals and employees who want to relocate here but cannot yet see a clear route through the residency system?

-In October 2025, the Government introduced a temporary administrative pause on new long-term residency registrations for EEA and UK nationals.
+In October 2025, the Government introduced a temporary administrative pause on new residency registrations for EEA and UK nationals.
 The stated reason was pressure on Gibraltar’s housing, infrastructure and public services, following a sharp increase in demand for residency amid Gibraltar’s changing relationship with the EU.
 The Government has since stressed that residency has not simply been closed off, but is being managed under tighter administrative controls, with applications screened before they are formally accepted.
 Parliamentary clarifications since then have suggested that future residency arrangements will place greater emphasis on genuine economic and social connection to Gibraltar.

 That is a perfectly reasonable principle.
 Residency should not be commoditised nor reduced to a convenience for those with no intention of becoming part of Gibraltar’s life and economy.
 It is right that we protect our way of life and future-proof our public services.
 But with 15 July now just weeks away, there remains uncertainty around how the revised framework will operate and what it will mean for legitimate business activity.
+Likewise, where Gibraltar has a need for new residents – whether they be entrepreneurs, investors, or employees they should also have the ability to live in and become part of Gibraltar’s economy and community, enjoying the same rights as benefits as all other contributors.

 Economic impact?

-Gibraltar has spent years positioning itself as a serious and well-regulated business centre.
+Gibraltar has spent decades positioning itself as a serious and well-regulated business centre.
 It has built new sectors that depend not just on local enterprise, but on the ability to attract talent, founders, investors and senior professionals from outside Gibraltar.
 That does not only apply to major employers.
 It affects the wider economic ecosystem that supports them.

 A relocating family may need accountants, lawyers, estate agents, banks, schools, restaurants, tradespeople, retailers and professional support.
 A new founder may start with a laptop and a small office, but become an employer.
 A senior executive relocating to a regulated firm may indirectly support local jobs through their spending, networks and decision-making.
+Businesses need to be able to employ staff across the salary spectrum, from junior to senior, young to old.
+Our essential services need to be staffed.
+Non-Gibraltarian British nationals are by far the biggest group of economically active residents after Gibraltarians.
+After Brexit, British nationals can no longer automatically live in the EU and work in Gibraltar.
+The ability to live and work in Gibraltar for British nationals is essential if we are going to maintain and grow this sector of our economy.

 A balancing act